sph-mn/sph-sp/readme.md

   * convolution
 * synthesis
   * paths created from interpolation between given points. can be used for amplitude, wavelength and other controls
-  * lookup-table oscillator for sines and other wave shapes with a stable phase, an array for frequency changes and arrays per channel for amplitude changes
+  * lookup-table oscillator for sines and other wave shapes with a stable phase, arrays for time-dependent frequency and amplitude changes
   * sine/triangle/square/sawtooth-wave and noise generator
 * sequencing
-  * event renderer for parallel processing with custom routines
+  * event renderer for parallel block processing with custom routines
   * events for filtered noise and wave output
   * event groups that compose for riffs and songs
+  * per channel configuration with optional delay
 * array processing
   * utilities like array arithmetic, shuffle, permutations, compositions, statistics such as median, deviation, skewness and more